Galaxy S9 uses camera tech from the 1800s to improve your photos

 A lens' sharpest spot is the middle, while the edges tend to be the softest.
 So when you use a narrow aperture, the blades form a ring blocking the outer edge of the lens.
 The result is a sharper photo with fewer distortions.

 It should also be noted that with f/1.5, the Galaxy S9's lens has the widest aperture ever seen on a phone.
 In recent years, phone makers have been topping one another by making the apertures of their lenses wider.
 A wider aperture corresponds to a lower f-stop number.
-The last two generations of iPhones ($1,829.00 at Apple), including the iPhone X, have an aperture of f/1.8.
-Last year's Galaxy S8 had an aperture of f/1.7.
-And until the launch of the S9, the phone with the fastest lens was the LG V30 which had a crazy wide aperture of f/1.6.
+The last two generations of iPhones ($1,099.99 at Best Buy), including the iPhone X, have an aperture of f/1.8.
+Last year's Galaxy S8 ($597.32 at Amazon.com) had an aperture of f/1.7.
+And until the launch of the S9, the phone with the fastest lens was the LG V30 ($749.99 at Best Buy) which had a crazy wide aperture of f/1.6.

 The advantage of these insanely wide apertures is that they improve a camera's performance in low-light situations.
 But the disadvantage is they can result in softer images.
 To compensate for this on a DSLR, a photographer will "stop their lens down" and shoot at a less wide aperture such as f/2.4 or f/2.8.